ishaanharry/ACM-AI-Competition-HideAndSeek/README.md

 ###### Hider
 As I said before, ~~the Hider is less likely to win~~ the Citizens have no chance against the highly militarized poice force, so spending as much time as I did coding the Hider was probably not super benficial.
 I would still try to improve the Hider though.
 One thing that I started trying to do (a day or two before the deadline to submit) was to make the hiders move away from the seekers if they got too close.
 If you look in the code, I have written an "antiGreedy" method that I never use.
 It was meant for this purpose.
 Additionally, my check to determine if a hider was sufficiently surrounded by obstacles is very basic.
 It only looks at adjacent tiles and is not smart enough to know if there is a very clear exposed line of sight.
 A more complex implementation would check if the hider is "boxed in" by following the unit's lines of sight in all directions.
 I haven't thought about how I could implement this but I'm sure it can be done.

+\
+Although, if you want to see some real improvements, I recommend checking out the bots for the other contestants that I have linked above.
+They really put a lot more thought into strategy than I did -_-

 ## Final thoughts
 This was a pretty fun competition, even though I didn't win :cry:.
 It was certainly better than the MMW that I still have to do.
 (I think) I learned a thing or two about pathfinding algorithms, and I gave it my best shot.
 I'll be on the lookout for more of these competitions in the future.